Home > Analyses > Utilities > PPL Corporation

 Risk Analysis

-Below is a summary table of the key risks associated with investing in PPL Corporation, highlighting their likelihood and potential impact:
+Below is a summary table outlining key risks associated with PPL Corporation’s business and financial profile:

 CategoryDescriptionProbabilityImpact